axelerant/engg-handbook/content/docs/common-areas/apm.md

 ## Performance monitoring tools

-For a web application, the APM tools can be used to monitor the following -
+For a web application, the APM tools can be used to monitor the following:

-- Uptime - Tracking and monitoring the web application's uptime and sending and alert if the application is down.
+- Uptime: Tracking and monitoring the web application's uptime and sending and alert if the application is down.
-- CPU usage - Keeps a check on the CPU usage of a web application that can be affected by the query processing & other operations of the application.
+- CPU usage: Keeps a check on the CPU usage of a web application that can be affected by the query processing & other operations of the application.
-- Transaction Monitoring - Keeping a check on the processes like - search functionality, user registration, content editing etc..
+- Transaction Monitoring: Keeping a check on the processes like - search functionality, user registration, content editing etc..
-- Page load speed - Simply recording and keeping a track of the page load speed.
+- Page load speed: Simply recording and keeping a track of the page load speed.
-- Real time user monitoring - Keeping a track of the active user on the site and the operations being performed on the website.
+- Real time user monitoring: Keeping a track of the active user on the site and the operations being performed on the website.

 There are a good number of tools available for integration for measuring the application performance.
 Some of them (that are widely used) are discussed below -